-The only way for a quarterback to know the roles and responsibilities of every offensive position on every play is to study the playbook over and over again.
+The only way for a quarterback to know the responsibilities of every offensive position is to study the playbook deeply.

-The unique thing about playing the position is a quarterback really will only do two things on any given play -- either hand the ball off or attempt to throw a pass.
+The unique thing about playing quarterback is they really only do two things on any given play: (1) Hand the ball off, or (2) attempt to throw a pass.

 He doesn't have to learn a blocking scheme, take a hand-off or a pitch, or know whether he's running a passing route, serving as a decoy, or blocking a defender.

 This might make you think that it's easy for a quarterback to learn plays, but in reality, this makes it harder.

 It means that a quarterback must actually learn what every other position's responsibilities are for every play.